JeovaniMartinez/Android-Utils/docs/configuration/getting-started.md

 title: Getting Started
 sidebar_label: Getting Started
 slug: /
+description: How to include and configure the library in your project.
 ---

 Apply the next configuration in your Android project to start to use the Android Utils library.